Family & Consumer Sciences

 Design & Merchandising

-“I have found the FCS classes I took all those years ago have definitely come in helpful being a mom, a homemaker, and a home school teacher to my kids.
-The nutrition course I took was helpful when our 3-year-old daughter was anemic a few years ago when she had some immune system issues.
+“I have found the FCS classes I took have definitely come in helpful being a mom, a homemaker, and a home school teacher to my kids.
+The nutrition course I took was helpful when our (young) daughter was (found to be) anemic.
 I knew which foods were rich in iron, protein, and vitamins for her.

 “I can’t say enough about the FCS classes I took, like Family Strengths, Textiles, Families in Society, Consumer Science, and even Aging and Death.
 They have all been beneficial to me at some point in time.
 I would not have the knowledge I have now, if it weren’t for the courses I took in FCS.